 Ribollita

-Ribollita appeals to many of my food sensibilities.
-It's loaded with vegetables, it's whole premise is waste-nothing (Stale bread?
+Ribollita appeals to my food sensibilities.
+Loaded with vegetables, its whole premise is waste-nothing (Stale bread?
 Chuck it in!), it's a rich stew, and of course it's Italian.
 Look up comfort food and the first entry should be Ribollita.

 This dish made of leftovers thickens and tastes better the next day - sort of leftovers squared.